iterami/Docs.htm/repositories/filebrowser.md

 ### Installation

 1. Install GTK+ 3: `sudo apt-get install libgtk-3-dev`
-2. Use your terminal to navigate to the `FileBrowser.c` directory.
+2. Use your terminal to navigate to the `FileBrowser.gtk` directory.
 3. `make`
 4. Run the compiled `filebrowser` located at `~/.iterami/filebrowser`.